athityakumar/DashVis/README.md

 [(Back to top)](#table-of-contents)

-The MIT License (MIT) 2018 - [Athitya Kumar](https://github.com/athityakumar/).
-Please have a look at the [LICENSE.md](LICENSE.md) for more details.
+The MIT License 2018 [Athitya Kumar](https://github.com/athityakumar/).
+For more details, have a look at the [License](LICENSE.md).

-**MOST IMPORTANTLY:** If you're planning to use this codebase for any commercial applications, kindly shoot a mail to athityakumar@gmail.com before using the application.
+**MOST IMPORTANT CONDITION:** If you're planning to modify and use this codebase for any commercial applications, kindly shoot a mail to athityakumar@gmail.com and get my approval before using the codebase.